Flag of Singapore: At other times

 Outside the National Day celebrations period, the national flag of Singapore is flown from all buildings housing government and government-related departments, such as armed forces installations, court houses, offices, and educational institutions.
-A picture of the flag is commonly found in each classroom, and schools conduct ceremonies at the beginning of the school day at which the national flag is raised, the national anthem is sung and the national pledge is taken.
+A picture of the flag is commonly found in each classroom, and schools conduct ceremonies at the beginning and/or the end of the school day at which the national flag is raised, the national anthem is sung and the national pledge is taken.

 The national flag is sometimes flown by Singapore-registered vessels, although this is considered incorrect, as such vessels are required to hoist proper national colours either when entering or leaving port.
 The ensign is red and charged with a circle enclosing a crescent surmounted by five stars in a circle, all in white.
-The national flag is not used by coast guard ships and military warships; both classes of ships have their own specific ensigns.

-The Singapore Government makes announcements regarding the lowering of the flag to half-mast in the event of a death of an important personage or mourning affecting the nation.
-The flag has been flown at half-mast during the funerals of former presidents and senior politicians, and on 9 January 2005 as a mark of respect for those who perished in the 2004 Asian tsunami disaster.
+The government makes announcements regarding the lowering of the flag to half-mast in the event of a death of an important personage or mourning affecting the nation.
+The flag has been flown at half-mast during the funerals of former presidents and senior politicians, on 9 January 2005 as a mark of respect for those who perished in the 2004 Asian tsunami disaster, and on 19 September 2022 on the day of the funeral of Queen Elizabeth II of the United Kingdom.